tomeshnet/meshstream/librerouter.md

 route add -net 0.0.0.0 gw 192.168.x.x
 ```

-Set the DNS server of your lan using
+Set the DNS server of your LAN using
 ```
 echo nameserver 8.8.8.8 > /etc/resolv.conf
 ```